KarthikMAM/job-manager/README.md

 yarn add @karthikmam/job-manager
 ```

+## Features

+This project makes it easy to

+- Create a multiple workers with different rate
+- Simple to implement rate limits, burst limits etc.
+- Support for different types of queues (FIFO, LIFO)
+- Promise based API provides easy workflows and error handling capabilities

 ## Example

 A simple ratelimited LIFO jobs scheduler executing 2 jobs per second with a burst execution of 100 jobs every 1 second